 The surface of the wall must be smooth, clean, dry and sound.
-Flaking paint and loose wallpaper should be removed, and any uneven surfaces must be filled.
-Give the wall a prime coating if its color is very different to the new wallpaper.
+Flaking paint and lose wallpaper should be removed, and any uneven surfaces must be filled.
+Give the wall a prime coating if its color is very different from the new wallpaper.
 Very absorbent surfaces, such as plaster walls, should be sized.

 - Use a bucket and whisk to mix with.

 - Sprinkle content of package into 4 liters of cold water, mixing briskly for 30 seconds.

 - After 15 minutes give it a good final stir and it is ready to use.

 - Unused adhesive can be stored for about 14 days.

 Always use an adhesive especially recommended for non-woven wallpaper.

 - Paintbrush (For the areas that the roller misses, e.g. along the ceiling and skirting boards)